 How is financial need determined?

-Our financial aid committee uses the confidential information that parents provide on the School and Student Service for Financial Aid (SSS) as a guide for determining awards.
-These awards are need-based and the family’s income, assets, debts, and number of dependents have an influence on the award amount.
+Our financial aid committee uses the confidential information that parents provide on the FACTS Grant & Aid application as a guide for determining awards.
+These awards are need-based and the family’s income, assets, debts, and number of dependents influence the award amount.

 How much financial aid should I expect to receive?

 Awards are based on each family’s circumstances.
 Our goal is to award financial aid, in some form, to all families that qualify.
-Financial aid is not intended to cover 100% of the cost of tuition.
-All families are expected to contribute to the cost of their child’s education.
+However, financial aid is not intended to cover 100% of the cost of tuition.
+Our expectation is that all families will contribute to the cost of their child’s education.

 What if my financial situation changes?

-Families must resubmit financial need information which includes current tax returns and W2’s each year.
+Families must resubmit financial need information each year, which includes current tax returns and W2’s.
 If a family’s economic circumstance changes, the award may be adjusted.

 Are decisions regarding admission and financial aid related?